 The Yoruba people claim that the origin of their culture occurred thanks to a mythical figure, a man named Oduduwa.
 Oduduwa, according to some tales, was a skilled leader of an army from the east, but in other versions of the myth this man was sent by the god-creator Olorun, and just as can also be seen in the Sumerian religious beliefs, the Yoruba also believe that Oduduwa formed the first human beings with clay.
 This belief is also linked to the almost homonymous figure of the Earth goddess, Oduduwa.

 The name Oduduwa can be translated as “he who created the knowledge of character” but also “black and beautiful”, the Yoruba often refer to themselves as “Omo Oduduwa”, “sons of Oduduwa”.
-The traditional Yoruba religion, still known today for its ancient esoteric practices, is also called Orisha, it is really very complex and like all ancient cultures, it is rich in divinities.
+The traditional Yoruba religion, still known today for its ancient esoteric practices, is also called Orisha.
+Like all ancient cultures, it is very complex and rich in divinities.

-Olorun or Olodumare is revered as a god-creator, all other deities are considered as messengers and intermediaries between Him and men, like any ancient people who lived in the midst of nature and made it their temple, many of the deities refer to the elements
+Olorun or Olodumare is revered as a god-creator, all other deities are considered as messengers and intermediaries between Him and men, like any ancient people who lived amid nature and made it their temple, many of the deities refer to the elements

 Ala, one of the most popular and revered of the Igbo deities.
 In the Igbo language (Nigeria), “Ala” means earth and precisely represents the power of this goddess (and of female nature) on our planet.
 Goddess of fertility, but also of creativity and morality, Ala – who is also referred to as Ale, Ani or Ana – goddess of the earth, is married to Madioha, god of the sky.